What Is the Clean Energy Industry Doing to Confront Racism?

 Where the industry is starting

 The clean energy industry can easily frame itself as the more virtuous answer to fossil fuels.
-While carbon-emitting energy sources have fueled climate change — which disproportionately impacts people of color across the world — and more directly located polluting facilities in communities of color, solar and wind don’t directly emit greenhouse gases.
-The technologies are also key tools in a “just transition,” the process of cleaning the economy while providing opportunity and support for those that the fossil fuel industry has harmed.
+While carbon-emitting energy sources have fueled climate change — which disproportionately impacts people of color across the world — and more polluting facilities have been sited in or close to communities of color, solar and wind don’t directly emit greenhouse gases.
+The technologies are also key tools in what's termed a “just transition,” the process of decarbonizing the economy while providing opportunity and support for those that the fossil fuel industry has harmed.

-In practice, however, the renewables industry is not blameless in perpetuating systemic inequality.
-When GTM asked energy equity advocates about whether the renewables industry has done any more than the fossil fuel industry to address equity issues, none equivocated on saying clean energy needs to be doing much more.
+In practice, however, the renewables industry is not blameless in perpetuating systemic inequality, according to data on renewables access and employment.
+When GTM asked energy equity advocates about whether the renewables industry has done any more than the fossil fuel industry to address equity issues, none hesitated to say that the clean energy industry needs to be doing much more.

 “Clean energy and solar need to be cognizant of the fact that we’re operating in an energy system that is intertwined with lots of other systems that are racist at their core,” said Melanie Santiago-Mosier, Vote Solar’s managing director for access and equity.
 “We need to be very careful that as we grow and mature, we’re not replicating the injustices that have proliferated to date throughout the energy system.”

-Large solar companies have at times discouraged unions, reducing agency for its workers.
+Large solar companies have at times discouraged unions, reducing agency for industry workers.
 Some companies, such as Suniva, have employed prison labor to manufacture equipment.
 White men occupy the great majority of top solar jobs.
-And most residential solar is still installed in majority-white communities, even when controlling for differences in homeownership.
+And most residential solar is still installed in majority-white communities, even when controlling for differences in rates of homeownership.

-“It starts with self-reflection and acknowledging there's a problem,” said Erika Symmonds, vice president of workforce development and service-learning at Grid Alternatives, a non-profit that works on solar access and job training.
+“It starts with self-reflection and acknowledging there's a problem,” said Erika Symmonds, vice president of workforce development and service-learning at Grid Alternatives, a nonprofit that works on solar access and job training.
 “The advantage in the clean energy space is that, relatively, we’re still quite young.
 So, the opportunity to get our act together earlier rather than later is there.”

-What needs to be done
+What experts say needs to be done

 The shifts necessary to change the industry are both granular and systemic, according to those whom GTM spoke with.